Return to: Academic Programs

 Students in this track must complete

-Two of the following core courses (from the list of Global Studies core courses, above):
+- Four additional core courses (from the list of Global Studies core courses, above).

-To complete the Comparative Globalization Studies track, students must select six of the following elective courses, selecting one from each of the following groups.
+Students must also complete six courses from the following list of track electives.
 Five of the six courses must be at the 300-400 level.